trivago/samsa/lib/operators/OPERATORS.md

 # Stream Operators

--UNNAMED STREAM LIBRARY- comes prepackaged with a few common operators that can be used to filter and transform the data in your stream.
+Samsa comes prepackaged with a few common operators that can be used to filter and transform the data in your stream.
 It also comes with the ability to store the date contained in your stream into a [data sink](#sink).

 **Note:** Unless otherwise specified, the last argument to each callback is the encoding of the data, if it is present.